538 Problems, But a Swing State Ain't One

 States allocating their electoral votes winner-take-all is a disaster.
 It creates a small number of very high-stakes local elections, ripe for fraud or other interference, while writing off the vast majority of the country.
 For all the talk of National Popular Vote ignoring the preferences of rural voters, the current system ignores rural and urban alike, save for the lucky few that live in a state where by chance the race is close.

-Should the millions of red votes in California, and every blue vote beyond 50.00001% count for absolutely nothing?
+Should the millions of red votes in California (more than the population of most red states), and every blue vote beyond 50.00001% count for absolutely nothing?
 Should the votes of every safe red or blue state be treated as a foregone conclusion, the concerns of the voters behind them being completely irrelevant?

 Indignation about the electoral college typically focuses on how a voter in Wyoming has 3.6x the weight of a voter in California.
 But this is not an accurate reflection of the system and this anger is misplaced.
 We should define a vote’s ‘weight’ as the relative impact it has on the results of the election.
 With a popular vote system, each vote increments the final count by one; the impact is clear and tangible.
 But in an electoral college the final ‘result’ is the count of electoral votes, so a vote is only worth it’s potential to move that needle.
 Most votes are swallowed unless they happen to be the magic one that tips how their state allocates its electoral votes.
 The more safe the state is, the more indistinguishable it is whether you actually voted at all.
 In this sense, a voter in New Hampshire or North Carolina or Florida has hundreds to thousands of times more weight – as in real ability to change the final tally of electoral votes – than a voter in either Wyoming or California.